RAGLAN MINE

 We are Québec’s largest producer of nickel, a metallic element of vital importance to our society.

-We operate four underground mines that provide all the raw ore our concentrator needs.
-The four mines are called Kikialik (an Inuktitut word meaning, “where there is nickel”), Qakimajurq (meaning “rich”), Katinniq, and Mine 2.
+We operate three underground mines that provide all the raw ore our concentrator needs.
+These mines are called Kikialik (an Inuktitut word meaning, “where there is nickel”), Qakimajurq (meaning “rich”) and Anuri (meaning "wind").
 The ore extracted from our mines is crushed, ground and processed on site to produce a nickel concentrate.
 Every year, nearly 1.5 million tonnes of crude ore is processed on site, resulting in an annual production of nearly 40,000 tonnes of nickel-in-concentrate.
 We also produce copper, cobalt and a few precious metals in much smaller volumes.

 tonnes of copper